deveshm/connormcgarr.github.io/_posts/2022-03-16-type-confusion-part-2.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/2typeconfusion12.png" alt="">

 Anytime we act on `o.a`, we will now be acting on the `vftable` of `obj`!
 This is great, but how can we take this further?
-Take not that the `vftable` is actually a user-mode address that resides within `chakracore.dll`.
+Take note that the `vftable` is actually a user-mode address that resides within `chakracore.dll`.
 This means, if we were able to leak a `vftable` from an object, we would bypass ASLR.
 Let's see how we can possibly do this.

 `DataView` Objects
 ---